lanbufan/subFIELD.lab-Covid-19-pub-database/README.md

 Our position, or perspective is different.
 We are more approaching the LitCovid & CORD-19 data as data developers and social scientists.

-As data developers, our goal is to link these existing datasets to additional bibliometric sources on Covid-19 (Web of Science, Scopus, etc) to generate new data-points/variables (gender, institutional affiliation, monthly citation counts, data used, disciplines, academic/industry collaboration; see documentation).
+As data developers, our goal is to link these existing datasets to additional bibliometric sources on Covid-19 to generate new data-points/variables (gender, institutional affiliation, monthly citation counts, data used, disciplines, academic/industry collaboration; see documentation).

 As social scientists, we cannot participate directly in the 'epidemiological' or medical research on covid-19, but our goal is to help those carrying those crucial endeavors while also providing other stakeholders with a wealth of data for both general and specialized statistical querying.